budryerson/TFLuna-I2C/README.md

 1) The communications mode (UART/U2C) is set by the voltage level of Pin #5 rather than a command; and
 2) The internal device registers of the device can be addressed directly.

 This library is *not compatible* with any other Benwake LiDAR device in I2C mode.
-In serial (UART) mode, however, the **TFLuna** is largely compatible with the **TFMini-Plus** and is therefore able to use that library.
+In serial (UART) mode, the **TFLuna** is largely compatible with the **TFMini-Plus** and is therefore able to use that library.

 This library calls the Arduino standard I2C/Two-Wire Library.
 <hr />